Justine Henin: 2007: Dominance

 On 4 January 2007, Henin withdrew from the Australian Open and the warm-up tournament in Sydney to deal with the break-up of her marriage.
 Not playing those tournaments caused Henin to lose the world No. 1 ranking to Maria Sharapova.

 In Henin's first tournament of the year, she lost in the semifinals of the Open Gaz de France in Paris to Czech Lucie Šafářová 6–7(5), 4–6.
 She then won two hardcourt tournaments in the Middle East, the Dubai Duty Free Women's Open (for the fourth time in five years) over Amélie Mauresmo and her first Qatar Total Open title, defeating Svetlana Kuznetsova in the final.
 She also reached US$14 million in career prize money and on 19 March, regained the world No. 1 ranking.

 At the Miami Masters, Henin reached the final for the first time in her career, where she lost to Serena Williams 6–0, 5–7, 3–6 after holding two match points at 6–0, 5–4.
 Her next tournament was the J&S Cup in Warsaw, which she won, beating Alona Bondarenko of Ukraine in the final, 6–1, 6–3.
 Later, at the Qatar Telecom German Open in Berlin, Henin won her quarterfinal against Jelena Janković 3–6, 6–4, 6–4 after being behind 4–0 in the third set, only to lose her semifinal against Kuznetsova 4–6, 7–5, 4–6.
 The loss was only her second to Kuznetsova in 16 career meetings.

 At the French Open, Henin was the two-time defending champion and top seed.
 In a highly anticipated quarterfinal match against Serena Williams, Henin won 6–4, 6–3.
 She then defeated Janković in the semifinals 6–2, 6–2.
 In the final, Henin defeated Ana Ivanovic in straight sets, 6–1, 6–2 to claim her third consecutive French Open title, equalling Seles's open era record.
 She also surpassed US$15 million in career prize money earnings.
 Henin won the tournament without dropping a set and had not lost a set at this tournament since the 2005 French Open quarterfinals.
 She had not lost a match at the French Open since 2004.
+This proved to be the last successful women's singles title defense at the French Open in next 16 years, until Iga Świątek defended her title in 2023.